-EXPLANATORY NOTES TO THE CONDENSED CONSOLDIATED FINANCIAL INFORMATION 30 JUNE 2018 b.
+EXPLANATORY NOTES TO THE CONDENSED CONSOLDIATED FINANCIAL INFORMATION 30 JUNE 2018 a.
+Termination of agreement to acquire Meroar b.
 Shareholders' approval of the merger agreement with IFF:

 NOTE 7-SUBSEQUENT EVENTS:

 On July 1, 2018 the company announced that following its entering into an agreement to acquire 70% of the Argentinean companies Meroar S.A. and Meroaromas S.A. ("Meroar") on March 13, 2018, the parties have reached a mutual consent to terminate the agreement without costs due to significant changes in the business environment in Argentina, including a significant devaluation of the local currency.